JoanCharmant/quill-blender/docs/export.md

 - Line type: `Line`
 - Line style: `Solid`

-The generated paint strokes use Quill brush type `Cylinder` which most closely match the behavior of the Grease Pencil strokes (always facing the viewer).
+By default the generated paint strokes use Quill brush type `Cylinder` which most closely match the behavior of the Grease Pencil strokes (always facing the viewer).
+When using the option `Ribbon` in the exporter dialog, ribbon strokes are created instead, with the flat side up, as if laying on the floor.
+This is best used for flat drawings or hand writing created on the Blender floor plane.

 The final color is a mix between the base color and the vertex color.